ZishanAdThandar/hacknotes/Web/README.md

 - use `dirb` to find common files. `dirb http://target.tld`
 - Check source code for any sensetive information leak

-## search for vulnerablity in Software or Services
+## Known Vulnerablity in Software or Services
 - Searching on Google
 - Using searchsploit
 - shodan
 - censys
-We can also utilize online exploit databases to search for vulnerabilities, like [Exploit DB](https://www.exploit-db.com), [Rapid7 DB](https://www.rapid7.com/db/), or [Vulnerability Lab](https://www.vulnerability-lab.com).
+- We can also utilize online exploit databases to search for vulnerabilities, like [Exploit DB](https://www.exploit-db.com), [Rapid7 DB](https://www.rapid7.com/db/), or [Vulnerability Lab](https://www.vulnerability-lab.com).

 ---
 # Scanning